pnkraemer/probdiffeq/README.md

 The advanced examples show applications of probabilistic numerical solvers, often in conjunction with external libraries.
 For example, [this notebook](https://pnkraemer.github.io/probdiffeq/advanced_examples/physics_enhanced_regression_1/) shows how to combine `probdiffeq` with [`optax`](https://optax.readthedocs.io/en/latest/index.html), and [this notebook](https://pnkraemer.github.io/probdiffeq/advanced_examples/physics_enhanced_regression_2/) does the same with [`blackjax`](https://optax.readthedocs.io/en/latest/index.html).

-Proceed with the quickstart and the examples before moving to the advanced examples and the API documentation
+Proceed with the quickstart and the examples before moving to the advanced examples and the API documentation.